bitboxer/raspberry_mediaserver/README.md

 restart.
 You might want to do that manually for kernel patches.

+The ansible script will also mount a usb hard disk from /dev/sda1 to /media.

 # How to use it

 Steps to install it on your machine: